VerdeNotte/VersionControl-Git-Github/gitforbeginners.md

 - Install Git - this comes with 3 things, your Git, Gitbash and Gitgui
 - Sign up to a Github account
 - Use the CommandLine or GitBash, you'll need to learn some easy Git commands or a GUI
+- Text editor: I've downloaded Atom - I'm assuming you might not need one but I've found it useful to type in for Markdown.

 Differences between CommandLine and a GUI.